 I work on the history of early modern Europe, combining social, legal and intellectual history with spatial and digital methods.
-My research explores how old-regime societies negotiated freedom of movement and its restriction, how they justified and denounced phenomena like serfdom, and to what extent the spatial make-up of their world differed from ours.

 I earned a PhD in History from the European University Institute, a MA in History from the École des hautes études en sciences sociales and University of Heidelberg, as well as a BA in Economics from that same university.
 Before moving to California, I taught at the Free University of Berlin.
 I have also been a visiting scholar at the University of Saint Andrews and at Columbia University.

 The Enclosure of Movement.
 Borders and Mobility in the Holy Roman Empire (Oxford University Press, forthcoming)

 “Deceptive Contiguity.
 Polygons in Early Modern Spatial History” Cartographica.
 The International Journal for Geographic Information and Geovisualization (forthcoming)

 “Leibeigenschaft rechtfertigen.
 Kontroversen um Ursprung und Legitimität der Leibeigenschaft im Wildfangstreit”, Zeitschrift für Historische Forschung, 45 (2018) 1, 41-81.
 [Justifying Serfdom.
 Controversies on the Origins and Legitimacy of Serfdom in the Wildfang Dispute]